 You can change the display on your screen so it appears white on black rather than black on white.
-To do this, use the CloseView Control Panel, described later in this chapter.
-There is no keyboard command for inverting the display.
+To do this, select the White on Black button in the Display section of the CloseView Control Panel.
+See the following section for details.